 Paradise Park Trail is a 13.7 mile lightly trafficked out and back trail located near Government Camp, Oregon that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking and is accessible from June until September.
+The trail is primarily used for hiking and is best used from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash